 Marketing mediocrity stifles the growth of even the best businesses.
 Some get sucked into a black hole and are never seen again.
 The marketing journey is a voyage of discovery towards marketing excellence – an adventure every ambitious business must go on in order to fulfil its potential.

 Continual evolution and regular evaluation is key to success.
 Evolve your business fast and focus your marketing efforts for maximum return.

-Is your market is changing?
 Is it as big as you think?
 Is a rival about to launch a similar product or service?
 Is legislation or new technology about to disrupt the market forever?
-Third party research tells you the things you might not want to hear - as well as confirming what you suspect and potentially uncovering new and exciting opportunities.
+Third party research tells you the things you might not want to hear (as well as confirming what you suspect) and potentially uncovering new and exciting opportunities.

 Informed by research, strategy is the process of defining an objective, evaluating the landscape and establishing the challenges you will face.
-The next step is to define a policy for each challenge and a detailed plan for each policy, assigning budget and responsibility in an orchestrated fashion.
+The next step is to define a policy for each challenge and a detailed plan for each policy, assigning budget and responsibility.

-Every B2B market can be segmented.
-Each segment can be evaluated for fit and each approached in a tailored way.
+Each segment can be evaluated for fit; each can be approached in a tailored way.

-Segmenting by size, geography and type well as the attitude and velocity of the businesses you are targeting enables you to invest your marketing funds where you can maximise return on investment.
+Segmenting by size, geography and type (as well as the attitude and velocity of the businesses you are targeting) enables you to invest your marketing funds where you can maximise return on investment.

-In B2B marketing we are usually dealing with multiple decision makers - often with different agendas.
-It's key to identify these decision makers and understand their perspective, their challenges and their goals.
+In B2B marketing we are usually dealing with multiple decision makers – often with different agendas.
+It is key to identify these decision makers and understand their perspectives, their challenges and their goals.

 Decision makers of different generations have differing attitudes and are using very different maps of the world.
 They may garner information from very different sources.